OpenScienceLabs/grant-proposals/scicookie/psf-grant-report-2024-01.md

   not fit into its package scope either, despite this we make sure to comply with the quality requirements (tests, CI configuration, documentation), we have also initiated communications with
-  [Leah Wasser](https://github.com/lwasser), CEO of pyOpenSci, who has directly reviewed the use of SciCookie for pyOpenSci's needs as a project template to recommend to its community .
+  [Leah Wasser](https://github.com/lwasser), Executive Director of pyOpenSci, who has directly reviewed the use of SciCookie for pyOpenSci's needs as a project template to recommend to its community .
 Based on her reviews and suggestions, SciCookie has been improved to meet her main expectations.
 Leah has also started